CYCLOP5/Calculator-Team2/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Basic Addition, Subtraction
+- [x] Basic Addition, Division
-- [ ] Basic Multiplaction, Division
+- [ ] Basic Multiplaction, Subtraction
-- [ ] Main file to import code from other files.
+- [x] Main file to import code from other files.

 See the [open issues](https://github.com/CYCLOP5/Calculator-Team2/issues) for a full list of proposed features (and known issues).